-The result is a pore that gets clogged with oil, pus, or sebum, and a bumpy, inflamed area of your skin.
+The result is a pore that gets clogged with oil, pus, or sebum, creating a bumpy, inflamed area of your skin.
 Here are three common types of blemishes:

 - Blackheads are open pores clogged by oil and dead cells.
-The oil and cells that are covering your pores turn black when exposed to the air, giving blackheads their typical black appearance.
+The oil and cells that are covering your pores look dark when exposed to the air, giving blackheads their typical dark appearance.

-- Whiteheads are similar to blackheads, but they are covered by your skin.
-You can see a bump of skin covering the hard, white plug that is clogging your pore.
+- Whiteheads are similar to blackheads, but they’re covered by your skin.
+You can see a bump of skin covering the hard, white plug that’s clogging your pore.

 - Pustules are deeper acne blemishes that are harder to extract.
-They are typically red and inflamed.
-Pustules can be caused by allergies, hormones, bacteria, or another skin condition.
+They’re typically red and inflamed.
+Pustules can be caused by allergies, hormones, bacteria, or other skin conditions.

 As a general rule, you should never attempt to pop your pimple yourself.

 If you attempt to pop a pimple and end up breaking your skin barrier, you risk permanent acne scarring.
-If your pimple contains infected pus, popping a pimple can spread bacteria into other pore and hair follicles and create a bigger acne outbreak.
+If your pimple contains infected pus, popping a pimple can spread bacteria into other pores and hair follicles, creating a bigger acne outbreak.